Is Regulus Therapeutics Inc. (RGLS) a good stock to buy now?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -4.97% loss in the last 1 month and extending the period to 3 months gives it a 53.57%, and is 2.99% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 18.97% over the week and 15.94% over the month.
+The stock witnessed a 2.35% loss in the last 1 month and extending the period to 3 months gives it a 45.00%, and is 0.00% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.46% over the week and 15.69% over the month.

 Regulus Therapeutics Inc. (RGLS) Analyst Forecasts